ivanpopelyshev/pixi-legacy/README.md

 # pixi-legacy

 Sometimes things break.
-Sometimes new API is introduced
+Sometimes new API is introduced.
+Sometimes old API gets deprecated.

+Sometimes everyone is drunk on friday night, and only @ivanpopelyshev saves the situation by adding new plugin

 This plugin allows to use new API's with old versions of PIXI, starting from v3.0.11